 Location to the Study

-The study was carried out in Southern Agricultursl Zone of Nasarawa State, comprises of Doma, Keana, Obi and Lafia LGA of Nasarawa State.
+The study was carried out in Southern Agricultural Zone of Nasarawa State, which comprises of Doma, Keana, Obi and Lafia LGA of Nasarawa State.
 Nasarawa State lies between latitude 70 45’ N and Longitude 70 and 90 37’ E. It has a climate similar to the tropical zone because of its location.
 Nasarawa State has total land mass of 27,137.8km2 (10, 470 sq mi) and population of 1,869, 377 million (NPC, 2006) with GDP of $ 3.02 billion in 2007 (www.nasarawastate.gov.ng).

 Sample Population and Size

-Cattle in Nasarawa South Agricultural Zone is assumed to constituted the sample population
+Cattle in Nasarawa South Agricultural Zone is assumed to constitute the sample population

 The population size was determined based on the formula described by mugo, (2008)